Please note, all references to “CBD” or “CBD products” within this post refers to hemp-derived CBD, not marijuana-derived CBD.

-Fret not — we’ve aggregated three sample banks that represent the types of financial institutions that we believe would be amenable to CBD business transactions.
+Fret not — we’ve aggregated two sample banks that represent the types of financial institutions that we believe would be amenable to CBD business transactions.
 Please note we do not endorse any one of the below nor do we receive any information compensation for providing this information.
 It is for informational purposes only.

 Chase Bank can open its vault for CBD-related bank accounts, but will not offer its payment processing services just yet.
 More than likely, Chase will wait for the SAFE Banking Act or some other CBD financial services-enabling bill that will make the industry less precarious.
 Resourceful due to its size, Chase will also most likely wait for data to aggregate on what successful CBD companies look like in order to properly vet potential clients in the future.